schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

    - Initiate the cloud deployment and wait approximately 2 hours for the cluster to be ready for subsequent steps.

 > **Terraform alternative:** The repository also includes a `terraform/` folder that provides an Infrastructure-as-Code alternative to clicking through the portal wizard.
 It deploys the cluster using a local fork of the Azure Verified Module for Azure Local.
-A dedicated article covering the Terraform path end-to-end is in progress.
+For a full walkthrough of that path, including the bugs I hit and how I fixed them, see [Azure Local: Terraform Deployment](/blog/azure-local-terraform/).

 ## Cost Considerations